kaushikpaul34/Entities_Healthcare_data/README.md

-# Entities_Healthcare_data
+# Identifying Entities in Healthcare Data
-> to build a custom NER to get the list of diseases and their treatment.
+> To build a custom NER to get the list of diseases and their treatment.

 ## Table of Contents
 * [General Info](#general-information)